goreleaser/goreleaser/www/content/ci.md

 GoReleaser was built from the very first commit with the idea of running it as part of the CI pipeline in mind.

-Let's see how we can get it working on popular CI softwares.
+Let's see how we can get it working on popular CI software.

-## Travis
+## Travis CI

 You may want to setup your project to auto-deploy your new tags on [Travis](https://travis-ci.org), for example: